Vgdn1942/android_device_ixion_P350/README.md

 - Second SIM

 Not working/Bugs:
-- Reboots when the screen is off
+- Reboots after deepsleep (when screen off) (temporary fix 99wakelock_for_no_reboots script, but the processor does not go to sleep)
 - Video recording
 - Poweroff charge